WMGDataScience/gym_wmgds/README.rst

   The `*NoFrameSkip-v4` environments should be considered the canonical Atari environments from now on.
-- 2017-03-05: BACKWARDS INCOMPATIBILITY: The `configure` method has been removed from `Env`. `configure` was not used by `gym`, but was used by some dependent libraries including `universe`.
+- 2017-03-05: BACKWARDS INCOMPATIBILITY: The `configure` method has been removed from `Env`. `configure` was not used by `gym_wmgds`, but was used by some dependent libraries including `universe`.
 These libraries will migrate away from the configure method by using wrappers instead.
 This change is on master and will be released with 0.8.0.
-- 2016-12-27: BACKWARDS INCOMPATIBILITY: The gym monitor is now a wrapper.
+- 2016-12-27: BACKWARDS INCOMPATIBILITY: The gym_wmgds monitor is now a wrapper.
 Rather than starting monitoring as `env.monitor.start(directory)`, envs are now wrapped as follows:
   `env = wrappers.Monitor(env, directory)`.
 This change is on master